6 Ways You Can Set Up Savings for Your Grandchildren

 Putting money in a savings account means the money you set aside for your grandchild won’t decrease in a total dollar sense.
 Most savings accounts are FDIC-insured up to $250,000.

-That said, the interest rates offered on most savings accounts are usually below the rate of inflation.
+The interest rates offered on most savings accounts are usually below the rate of inflation.

 This means the purchasing power of the money you put away today could decrease over time.

 This is especially true if the inflation rate constantly exceeds the rate you earn on the money.

 If you do decide to open a savings account to set aside money for your grandchild, make sure you pick a high-yield savings account.

 Picking a savings account with a competitive rate can help offset inflation as much as possible.